Bristol Caravel 22: Design

-Operational history

 In a 2010 review Steve Henkel wrote, "the boat could be purchased either with a standard layout with settee berths port and starboard, or with the dinette arrangement ... which supposedly will sleep five (though we wouldn't want to try sleeping in the "double" formed by the table lowered flush with the dinette seats, which is barely three feet wide).
 Another choice for new buyers was either a center-boarder ... or a fin-keel boat with a draft of 3' 6".
 Best features: The outboard well in the cockpit makes life easier for the helmsman when maneuvering in tight quarters.
 Worst features: A peculiarity of the centerboarder is her shallow rudder, necessary to keep it out of harm's way when negotiating shoal waters with board up.
 It raises the question of whether the rudder has enough area to provide good steering control.
 If so, why is the area enlarged for the fin-keel version?
 Why not, instead, cut wetted surface on the fin-keel version's rudder to improve performance?"